Future Harvests – A preview of my upcoming book

 The next agricultural revolution

-(Excerpt from my upcoming book)
+(Excerpt from my upcoming book, Future Harvests)

 The next agricultural revolution to feed nine billion people will be different from the previous one.
 After World War II, agriculture advanced thanks to chemistry and petroleum.
 This time, biology and renewable energies will lead us to progress.
 It will not be just a revolution in science and technology.
 It also will be a different way to think about the economy and the environment.
 Knowledge and communication will become increasingly important, even more so than today.